osbuild/otk/doc/03-omnifest/01-directive.md

 tree will result in the defined names being hoisted to the global scope.

 Redefinitions of variables are allowed.
 This allows for setting up default values.
-If `-w duplicate-definition` is passed as an argument to `otk` then `otk` will warn on all duplicate definitions.
+If `-W duplicate-definition` is passed as an argument to `otk` then `otk` will warn on all duplicate definitions.

 Expects a `map` for its value.